toradex/flash-analytics-docs/docs/API.md

 ## Base URL

-The request should be made to the same IP of the board, currently I'm using:
+The request should be made to the same IP of the board:

 `var hostURL = window.location.hostname`
 `"http://" + hostURL`